department-of-veterans-affairs/caseflow-efolder/README.md

 > $ brew install postgresql
 > $ brew install redis

-Run Postgres and Redis in separate terminal tabs.
+Tell brew to run Redis and Postgres on startup, so you don't have to manually run them in terminal tabs.

-> $ postgres -D /usr/local/var/postgres
+> $ brew services start redis
-> $ redis-server
+> $ brew services start postgresql

 Install dependencies